apieum/eventize/eventize/doc/source/usage.rst

   assert len(handler) == 2
   assert titlecase in handler
   assert my_visitor.save_default in handler
-  # it remove titlecase
+  # it removes titlecase
   handler -= titlecase
   assert titlecase not in handler
   # it adds titlecase
   handler += titlecase

-  # Create event with attribute content and trigger it
+  # Create an event with attribute content and trigger it
-  event1 = handler.notify(content="a string")
+  event1 = handler.notify(content="a string") # each kwarg is converted in event attribute

+  # result of first observer (added by WeirdVisitor)
   assert my_visitor.default == "a string"
+  # result of all observers (i.e. titlecase here)
   assert event1.content == "A String"

   # if event.content is not a string propagation is stopped